Merseburg charms: Norway

 Grimm provided in his appendix another Norwegian horse spell, which has been translated and examined as a parallel by Thorpe.
 Grimm had recopied the spell from a tome by Hans Hammond, Nordiska Missions-historie (Copenhagen 1787), pp. 119–120, the spell being transcribed by Thomas von Westen c.
 1714.
 This appears to be the same spell in English as given as a parallel by a modern commentator, though he apparently misattributes it to the 19th century.
 The texts and translations will be presented side-by-side below:

 The number of Norwegian analogues is quite large, though many are just variations on the theme.
+A similar spell is known to being used by Lisbet Nypan, who was burned as a witch in 1670.
 Bishop Anton Christian Bang compiled a volume culled from Norwegian black books of charms and other sources, and classified the horse-mending spells under the opening chapter "Odin og Folebenet", strongly suggesting a relationship with the second Merseburg incantation.
 Bang here gives a group of 34 spells, mostly recorded in the 18th–19th century though two are assigned to the 17th (c.
 1668 and 1670), and 31 of the charms are for treating horses with an injured leg.
 The name for the horse's trauma, which occurs in the titles, is vred in most of the rhymes, with smatterings of raina and bridge (sic.), but they all are essentially synonymous with brigde, glossed as the "dislocation of the limb" in Aasen's dictionary.

 From Bishop Bang's collection, the following is a list of specific formulas discussed as parallels in scholarly literature: